 When in this display, you may select the brightness with the headlights off.
 Adjust the brightness with the "+" and "-"setting buttons on the touchscreen or by selecting any point on the scale between the "+" and "-" buttons on the touchscreen.
-Then press the arrow back button on the touchscreen.

 NOTE: To make changes to the "Display Brightness with Headlights OFF" setting, the headlights must be off and the interior dimmer switch must not be in the "party" or "parade" positions.